 Notes

-This flavor is flexible you can make it with different variations.
-Also, you can make Cortadito leche y leche, a condensed milk version.
+This flavor is flexible; you can make it with different variations.
+Also, you can make Cortadito leche y leche, or a condensed milk version.

 Condensed milk makes coffee thick and sweet.
 Cortadito with condensed milk is a highly consumed drink in some parts of Spain.
 However, it doesn’t require espuma if you add condensed milk.